iboughtbed/color-palette/README.md

 No major issues with the app at the moment.
 I'll keep an eye out for any problems during development and testing.

+#### Notes: I'm a student at Nazarbayev Intellectual School in 10th grade and typically study from 8:00 AM to 6:00 PM.
+Had some issues with time management

 ## License

 Licensed under the MIT License.
 Check the [LICENSE](./LICENSE) file for details.